patwhite/fare/README.md

   -n, --npa <value>  Count of Non Player Actors to spin up.
 Defaults to 100,000 --help             Prints this usage text.
 ```

+### Performance
+Currently, FARE is using the Concurrent Mark Sweep garbage collector with a parallel runner, and requests up to 8GB of RAM.

+In the future, we'll add the configuration settings for